-Join our peer support program
+Join our chordoma support program

 Chordoma Foundation Peer Connect

 Support from someone who has been there can make all the difference.
 Peer Connect is a free, confidential peer-to-peer support program that connects anyone touched by chordoma with another person whose experiences with chordoma are similar.
-Trained Peer Guides are available to support patients who are newly diagnosed, patients in active treatment, survivors, caregivers, family members, or friends.
+Trained Peer Guides are available to support chordoma patients who are newly diagnosed, patients in active treatment, survivors, caregivers, family members, or friends.

 Get matched with a Peer Guide